stonemjs/docs/src/docs/architecture/blueprint.md

 ## Setup Hooks

 Setup hooks are lifecycle events triggered **only during the Setup Phase**.
-Their purpose is to give you visibility into the blueprint construction process — whether for logging, debugging, analytics, or performance tracking.
+Their purpose is to give you visibility into the blueprint construction process, whether for logging, debugging, analytics, or performance tracking.

 ```mermaid
 %%{init: {"theme": "base", "themeVariables": {